 Safety excellence is often top of mind for any company.
 How should safety performance be quantified, though?
-Should there be a number of incidents that’s deemed acceptable?
+Should there be a number of incidents that are deemed acceptable?
 The reality is, when it comes to safety, we should all be striving for one number: Zero.

-A zero incident safety culture can be woven into the very fabric of a company.
+A zero-incident safety culture can be woven into the very fabric of a company.
 What if everyone’s mindset, from senior management on down to a front-line employee, was that all workplace accidents are preventable?
-This is not to say that every accident will prevented, but a zero-tolerance culture conveys a commitment to the health and well-being of employees, and the communities in which they operate.
+This is not to say that every accident will be prevented, but a zero-tolerance culture conveys a commitment to the health and well-being of employees, and the communities in which they operate.

 This idea is not just a pipe-dream, though.
 Zero incident safety cultures are in place in the business world – and producing results.

 @Ecolab, a leading provider of sustainability solutions, has a safety culture centered around one underlying idea: Goal Zero.
 In their own words, “Our overarching safety goal is zero incidents.
 But Goal Zero is not just a number, it is a journey.
 On the way there, Ecolab places great value on training and education.
 Both at our own facilities and customer locations, we assess risk before we start work, identify and address safety issues, and remedy hazardous situations.”
 This proactive commitment to safety has led to consistent results, including reducing recordable injuries.

 Atkins Energy America (@atkinsglobal) was named America’s safest companies in 2017 by EHS Today.
 Nicole Seabaugh, an Atkins safety professional said of their culture: “Safety is not defined by the outcome, it is defined by the process.
 When each and every employee goes at the end of the day injury-free, that is a good thing.”
 This is the real focus of a zero-incident culture.
 It less about the outcome of zero accidents or injuries, but directing focus to continually improve the safety process.